SSstupid/Conceptualization-WPF-UI-Tutorials-from-AngelSix-Youtube/README.md

 	#region Public Commands

-	/// THe command to expand this item public ICommand ExpandCommand { get; set; }
+	/// The command to expand this item public ICommand ExpandCommand { get; set; }

 	#endregion